Indian Myna control program

 - Monitor Indian Myna populations around your home and local area, including reporting roost tree locations to Council.

 If you have Indian Mynas in your area and would like to get involved with the program, please contact Council on the details at the bottom of this page.

-- Myna birds - NSW Government Department of Primary Industries
+- NSW Government Department of Primary Industries: Myna birds

-- How do I deal with Indian Mynas? - NSW Department of Planning, Industry and Environment website
+- NSW Department of Planning, Industry and Environment: How do I deal with Indian Mynas?

 We can help you

-If you need more information about the Indian Myna control program, or if you would like to report a sighting or nesting activity, please contact Council’s Natural Resource Officer, Courtney Fink-Downes, on:
+If you need more information about the Indian Myna Control Program, or if you would like to report a sighting or nesting activity, please contact Council’s Natural Resource Officer, Courtney Fink-Downes: